xiaoye798/Package-Hallucination-Research/Technical Implementation Details.md

 - **Weak User Signal**: IPs with some indicators of human activity but insufficient for definitive classification
 - **Weak Script Signal**: IPs with some indicators of automated activity but not conclusive

-### Validation
-Disagreements among annotators were resolved through discussion to finalize the ground truth.
-To further ground our labels, the expert classifications were cross-referenced with data from **ThreatBook**, a leading commercial IP intelligence service.
-This process confirmed our categorization for over **95%** of the annotated samples.

 ## LLM Interaction and Package Extraction